Azoyalabs/contracts-registry/README.md

-## LlamaFolio Labels
+## FetchStation Labels

-This repository holds the information for the LlamaFolio app to categorize address labels.
+This repository holds the information for the Fetchstation app to categorize address labels.

 The available labels to use for address are two types: helpful information and social media.